This Halloween, you might want to get spooked from the safety of your home

 This phenomenon happens some 300 nights a year and continues for nine hours at a time.
 This is known as the “Relámpago del Catatumbo” (Catatumbo lightning).
 In order to see it, you will need to head to the mouth of the Catatumbo river at Lake Maracaibo in Venezuela.

-The lightning is known to change its frequency throughout the year, and it is different each year.
+Lightning is known to change its frequency throughout the year, and it is different each year.
 For example, it disappeared from January to March 2010, likely due to drought, leading to unfounded speculation that it might have been extinguished permanently.
 If a light show is your cup of tea, then you know where to go.

 Red crab migration, Christmas Island, Australia

 Emerging from the forest every year, millions of these large crabs can be seen walking toward the ocean in the hopes of breeding.
-On the way, they swarm across roads, streams, rocks and beaches.
+On the way, they swarm across roads, streams, rocks, and beaches.
 The migration, typically late fall or early winter, is usually led by male crabs, while females walk behind them.
 A bit like werewolves, their speed is actually determined by the phase of the mood (let’s just hope they don’t turn into anything worse during a full moon).

 The red crab migration is Christmas Island’s biggest tourist attraction, attracting nature-lovers from all over the world.
 Don’t worry about missing them — the local news provides updates on crab movements during the migration.